 Most of us wait for external motivation to help us get things done like a coach, a deadline, a partner checking in.
 That support can be powerful, but what happens when it is not available?
 The truth is, the person you spend the most time with is yourself.
 Learning to coach yourself is one of the most valuable skills you can build.
-It helps you regulate your thoughts, stay accountable, and keep moving even when no one else is watching.
+It helps you steady your thoughts, stay accountable, and keep moving even when no one else is watching.

 What is self-coaching?